Close×

 Recently opened, the park’s visitor center is a real asset.
 Located near Lac du Brochet, this modern, eco-friendly, and welcoming building is managed by the park’s board of directors, in collaboration with the municipality of Bowman.

-It features a multipurpose room that can accommodate up to 63 people, a large terrace with a view of the lake, and a tourist information desk.
-Whether you’re planning a day of activities or a small event, the pavilion is the perfect starting point for a comfortable and informative visit.
+It features a multipurpose room that can accommodate up to 63 people, a large terrace overlooking the lake, and a tourist information desk.
+Whether you’re planning a day of activities or a small event, the pavilion is the ideal starting point for a comfortable and informative visit.

 A Walk on the Water

-Looking to switch things up?
-The park features two fully equipped docks on Lac du Brochet and Lac de la Truite, perfect for canoeing, kayaking, or stand-up paddleboarding.
-These docks also offer opportunities for wildlife viewing and relaxing by the water.
-Two additional docks are planned for Lac Desjardins and Lac Cook, further enhancing the park’s water activities.
+Want to switch things up?
+The park has two fully equipped docks on Lac du Brochet and Lac de la Truite, perfect for canoeing, kayaking, or stand-up paddleboarding.
+These docks also offer opportunities for wildlife viewing and relaxation by the water.
+Two more docks are planned for Lac Desjardins and Lac Cook, to further enhance the water sports offerings.

 A nature destination to experience to the fullest